Seednode/roulette/README.md

 Filenames matching any of these patterns will not be served.

-You can also combine these two parameters, with exclusions taking priority over inclusions.
+You can combine these two parameters, with exclusions taking priority over inclusions.

 Both filtering parameters ignore the file extension and full path; they only compare against the bare filename.